-The House Democratic Leader and the House Republican Leader (often referred to as "caucus leaders") are elected by the membership of their respective caucuses.
+The four caucus leaders are elected by the membership of their respective caucuses.
 The caucus leaders manage their respective caucus offices in an effort to provide additional services and support for the elected members of their party.

 While each caucus may organize the functions of their caucus office differently there are general services that each caucus office provides.
 A major function of the caucus offices is policy research and legislative bill management.
 Policy analysts within the caucus offices help members by researching concepts, monitoring committees, working with Legislative Counsel to draft bills and amendments, and keeping them apprised of issues that arise in and out of session.